-The present NAcP (version 2014) is designed to be a 'stand alone' document to facilitate the international review by other RBs.
+The present NAcP (version 2017) is designed to be a 'standalone' document.
 On the other hand it refers to publicly available material.

 The information is presented largely in tables to provide maximum clarity.

 The present NAcP has four main parts, per ENSREG-guidance.